axtend/axtend/scripts/README.md

 ## Running complete local network

-Moonbeam rely on `polkadot-launch` to provide a simple command to create a local network including the relay and the allychain nodes.
+Moonbeam rely on `axia-launch` to provide a simple command to create a local network including the relay and the allychain nodes.

 The script [tools/launch.ts] contains a list of presets to execute the different possible networks.